Founder/Registered Psychologist of The Counselling Place

 Children learn from not what you teach or preach but what you do.
 What would your kids observe from your speech, actions, and behaviours?
 Are you concern with or worrying about material things and money?
 How do you treat the helper, wait staff, etc.?

 If you are facing challenges in putting the above tips into action or you need support to help change your parenting style or your child’s behaviour, it’s time for you to consider getting professional help.
-How can the Psychologist or counsellor support you?
-The Psychologist or Counsellor can:
+How can the Psychologist, Counsellor, or Psychotherapist support you?
+The Psychologist, Counsellor or Psychotherapist can:

-- work directly with your child to make changes and interventions to their attitude, thought pattern, and behaviours.
-Psychologists or Counsellors are trained with techniques to help children open up and speak up.
-Therefore, your child may be more willing to share what’s going on with them with the Psychologist or Counsellor, things that they may not be willing to share with you the Parent.
+work directly with your child to make changes and interventions to their attitude, thought pattern, and behaviours.
+Psychologists, Counsellors, or Psychotherapist are trained with techniques to help children open up and speak up.
+Therefore, your child may be more willing to share what’s going on with them with the Psychologist, Counsellor, or Psychotherapist things that they may not be willing to share with you the Parent.

 There is no such thing as too early or too late for you to seek counselling help and support.
-Problems or behaviours does not need to get “serious enough” for you to come to counselling or see a Psychologist or Counsellor.
+Problems or behaviours does not need to get “serious enough” for you to come to counselling or see a Psychologist, Counsellor, or Psychotherapist.
 It is often good to get in early so that issues get addressed quickly.
 On the other hand, it’s never too late for you, your child, and your family to get help.
-Counselling during a family crisis would involve stabilizing the situation first and then the Psychologist or Counsellor will work with the different family members and the family as a whole to deal with the underlying issues and to resolve them.
+Counselling during a family crisis would involve stabilizing the situation first and then the Psychologist, Counsellor, or Psychotherapist will work with the different family members and the family as a whole to deal with the underlying issues and to resolve them.

 Do have a go at helping your child stay grounded with the tips we’ve suggested.
 If you run into trouble, or you feel your child will be more open to hearing from a neutral third party, don’t hesitate to get counselling help!